Kazhuu/movelister/README.md

     are case-insensitive.
 * Update manual to cover everything with examples.
 * Add tooltips to document to help user about different columns and what they do.
+* Generating Details sheet can be quite slow if more than 10 000 lines are for example generated.
+Add time measurements to the code and see are there any easy improvements.
+Socket communication will always be slow, no matter what.

 ## How To Use